mstksg/advent-of-code-2017/reflections.md

 ### Parsing

-Parsing is actually somewhat straightforward.
+Parsing was simpler than I originally thought it would be.
 We can use the *megaparsec* library's parser combinators:

 ```haskell
 parseTree :: Parser Tree